Joseph J. Straus

 Outside The Office

-- Giving back to my native Seattle, supporting LGBTQ causes and sharing good Washington wine with my husband, Jerrell.
+- Giving back to my native Seattle, supporting LGBTQ causes and enjoying good Washington wine.